5T33Z0/OC-Little-Translated/N_SSDT-ALL/README.md

 :warning: Have a working backup of your EFI folder on a FAT32 formatted USB flash drive just in case the system won't boot

 - Mount your EFI partition
-- Add `SSDT-ALL.aml` to your ACPI folder anad config (in OCAT, you can just drag and drop it in the ACPI section)
+- Add `SSDT-ALL.aml` to your ACPI folder and config (in OCAT, you can just drag and drop it in the ACPI section)
 - Deactivate all other `.aml` files which are included in SSDT-ALL already.
 - Leave the ones enabled which are not included in SSDT-ALL (like SSDT-PLUG or SSDT-PM)
 - Save and reboot